Ruggedy-Limited/ruggedy-vma/readme.md

 ## Contributing

-Thank you for considering contributing to Ruggedy Go!
+Thank you for considering contributing to Ruggedy VMA!
 Feel free to submit a pull request against the master branch or send an email to [hello@ruggedy.io](mailto:hello@ruggedy.io) if you want to discuss specific contributions.

 ## Security Vulnerabilities